isabella232/support/README.md

 ##### <a href="#io-bound" name="io-bound">`io_bound`</a>

-Used to wrap opaque clients built without affordances for cooperative concurrent IO.
+This decorator is primarily used to wrap opaque clients built without affordances for cooperative concurrent IO.
 We use this to wrap [`cx_Oracle`][cx_oracle] and other C-based clients that are built for thread-based parallelization.
 Other major use cases for `io_bound` is when getting input from standard input (`stdin`) and files.

 [cx_oracle]: https://pypi.python.org/pypi/cx_Oracle

+(Figure 3: see `worker_closeup.png` in the static directory)

 ##### <a href="#cpu-bound" name="cpu-bound">`cpu_bound`</a>

-Used to wrap expensive operations that would halt the event loop for too long.
+The `cpu_bound` decorator is used to wrap expensive operations that would halt the event loop for too long.
 We use it to wrap long-running cryptography and serialization tasks, such as decrypting private SSL certificates or loading huge blobs of XML and JSON.
 Because the majority of use cases' implementations do not release the Global Interpreter Lock, the `cpu_bound` ThreadPool is actually just a pool of one thread, to minimize CPU contention from multiple unparallelizable CPU-intensive tasks.

 It's worth noting that some deserialization tasks are not worth the overhead of dispatching to a separate thread.
 If the data to be